nigelhenn/CI_CD_Pipeline_Demo/README.md

-# 🚀 Nigel Hennigar's Basic CI/CD Pipeline Demo
+# 🚀 Basic CI/CD Pipeline Demo

 This project showcases a simple yet complete **CI/CD pipeline** built using modern DevOps tools and deployed on **AWS**.
 It was created for **Kneat** on **Saturday, 25th October 2025**.